fractaledmind/chaotic_job/README.md

 ### Glitches

-A glitch is an error injected into the job execution flow via a TracePoint and is implemented as a custom error class from ChaoticJob.
-This represents a transient error for testing a job's resilience to unpredictable failures that can occur while running jobs - rather than permanent errors resulting from your job's business logic, as those rely on the preconditions of your job rather and are directly testable without ChaoticJob.
-The glitch failure will occur once and only once, with the expectation that this force a retry that executes the job without the glitch to ensure resiliency to unexpected errors at specific points in the execution of a job.
+A central concept in `ChaoticJob` is the _glitch_.
+A glitch is an error injected into the job execution flow via a [`TracePoint`](https://docs.ruby-lang.org/en/master/TracePoint.html).
+Glitches are transient errors, which means they occur once and only once, making them perfect for testing a job's resilience to unpredictable failures that can occur while running jobs, like network issues, upstream API outages, rate limits, or  infrastructure failure.
+By default, `ChaoticJob` raises a custom error defined by the gem (`ChaoticJob::RetryableError`), which the internals of the gem ensure that the job under test is configured to retry on; you can, however, raise specific errors as needed when setting up your [scenarios](#simulating-failures).
+By forcing a retry via the error handling mechanisms of Active Job, glitches are a simple but effective way to test that your job is resilient to any kind of transient error that the job is configured to retry on.

 ### Performing Jobs